 Remember to photograph the items you have in storage, as people tend to forget what’s there.

 8. Are your renovating?

-Most insurers require that you notify them when you renovate and submit proof of general liability and workers comp insurance by your general contractor.
+Many policies are voided when you undertake more than minimal renovations.
+(Check with your broker.)
+At a minimum, insurers require that you notify them when you renovate.
+They will ask you to submit proof of general liability and workers comp insurance by your general contractor.
 If you don’t and something happens, you may be penalized with a higher deductible if you file a claim.

 "Another issue we are seeing as a result of the pandemic is renovation delays.
-We advise even when we have to bring bad news--sometimes the delay results in a new policy being required.
-This adds cost, but if you do nothing your coverage is voided," says Schneider.
+We advise even when we have to bring bad news—sometimes the delay results in a new policy being required.
+This adds cost, but if you do nothing your coverage is voided," Schneider says.

 9. Do you qualify for any discounts?

 There may be lower rates available if your building is fire resistant, if you have a doorman, if you're retired or work from home and are home most of the time, or if you have an alarm system (though many buildings won’t allow them because of the nuisance of false alarms).
 Some internet connected monitors/alarms can also make you eligible for a credit.